The following subscribed and purchased resources are available inside Tyndale House.

 The world's most comprehensive collection of dissertations and theses.
 It is a database for documenting graduate research, with over 2.3 million dissertations and theses included from around the world.
 Formerly UMI Dissertation Publishing.
 See also abstracts in Index to Theses (UK).

 The New Pauly provides comprehensive coverage of the Ancient World from the prehistory of the Aegean (2nd millennium BCE) to Late Antiquity (600-800 CE).
 A special section of the encyclopedia is devoted to the reception of the Ancient World until the present day and the history of classical scholarship.
 The scholarship of the New Pauly reflects both traditional and new areas and approaches presented by internationally recognised leading experts.
 The articles cover all aspects of the Ancient World: persons, places, institutions, events, artefacts, technical terms, ideas and concepts etc. The subject goes beyond the traditional paradigm by giving special attention to the interaction between Greek and Roman culture and the neighbouring Semitic, Celtic, Germanic cultures etc. Many articles are illustrated with maps, site plans, genealogical tables and black-and white photographs.
 Some sections are still only in German

 Database for searching virtually all ancient Greek texts surviving from the period between Homer (8th century B.C.) and 600 A.D., and a large number of later texts.
 In excess of 105 million words from over 10,000 works.
 Also includes the Canon of Greek Authors and Works, a comprehensive database of all known ancient Greek and Byzantine authors, together with bibliographies of existing critical editions of their extant works.
 (Register for your own account while you are here) (Old search engine, which is preferred by some).

 This is listed here because of its importance, even though it is a freely available resource.
-It is listed in more detail together other free web resources with other Biblical Studies web links.
+It is listed in more detail together with other free web resources with other Biblical Studies web links.